release-it/release-it/README.md

 All variables are available in all hooks.
 The only exception is that the additional variables listed above are not available in the `init` hook.

+Use `--verbose` to also log the output of the commands.

 ## Scripts (deprecated)

 Please use [hooks](#hooks) instead, as hooks are more flexible.
 The `scripts` will stay for a while, but will be removed